Pursuing Wonder, Knowledge & Love

 Bluebonnet Home Scholars also offers Form I Children’s Choir (ages 7-9) and Youth Choir (ages 12-18).

-In this course, Form 2a and Form 2b students will learn and apply spelling rules, review parts of speech, diagram sentences, practice penmanship, practice oral reading, and read and recite classic works of poetry.
+In this course, Form 2a, Form 2b, and Form 2c students will learn and apply spelling rules, review parts of speech, diagram sentences, practice penmanship, practice oral reading, and read and recite classic works of poetry.
 With our commitment to incorporate the best of both classical tradition and contemporary research, this course uses researched-based best practices for helping students of all abilities and grade levels.
 Instruction will be individuated for students at various levels within Form 2.
 Learning outcomes include growth in the foundational operations of language—listening, speaking, reading, and writing.

 BHSC will offer parents free ELA training at the beginning of the school year.